Standup meetings are one example of a daily ritual that can make — or break — a team’s effectiveness over time.

 The daily standup meeting agenda template

-- Logging accomplishments
+Logging progress and accomplishments

-- Easily running virtual standups
+Easily running virtual standups

-Range uses smart suggestions, culled from integrations, to make it easier for a team to collect and share work from all the various tools that are being used.
-You can also raise flags (i.e. blockers) within the product, which directs team members to items they need attention.
+Range will help your team plan and share daily work so that everyone remains in sync and aware of what’s happening.
+By offering smart suggestions from its integrations with tools like GitHub and Asana, Range makes it easier for your entire team to collect and share work from all your tools.
+You can also raise flags (e.g., blockers) within the product, which directs team members to items that need attention.

 If you’ve been experiencing challenges with your scrum or daily standup meeting — or if you’re simply looking to test a new approach — create a free Range workspace today and be on your way to improving how your team runs daily stand-up meetings.